-As the timing and severity of sea level rise impacts will vary across the district, we’re doing our adaptation planning in sections.
+The timing and severity of sea-level-rise impacts will vary across the district, so we’re doing our adaptation planning in sections.

-We’re starting with communities in the Whakaraupō-Lyttelton Harbour and Koukourarata-Port Levy area.
+We’re starting with communities in the Whakaraupō Lyttelton Harbour to Koukourarata Port Levy area.

 We chose these communities because, as well as having places that are going to be impacted by coastal hazards in the short term, the area has a unique combination of factors that make it a great place to pilot our approach.